queirozfcom/rachinations/README.md

 This is a port of Dr. J. Dormans' [Machinations framework](http://www.jorisdormans.nl/machinations/) into Ruby.

+It provides a Ruby-based DSL to enable game designers to create and also test tentative game designs and/or prototypes.

 ### Contents

 - Classes to model the domain